praveenoruganti/praveenoruganti-springboot/0_Projects/praveenoruganti-spring-cloud-eureka-server/ReadMe.md

 If you see above there are no application registered in eureka server.

-### Let’s consider an example, we have 2 microservices i.e...
+### Lets consider an example, we have 2 microservices i.e...
 Flipkart Order Management Service and Flipkart Billing service.

 Here the flow will be Flipkart Order Management Service will call Flipkart Billing Service for successful creation of order based on orderid.
 Here we will call the service using RestTemplate.